 Invitation to Play: Under a Fall Tree

 Today’s invitation to play centers around a simple fall scene with some loose parts.
 I was excited to see how Lucy and Theo would interact with this invitation!
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 - Craft paper (similar to this)